rej696/dissertation/handin_dir/README.md

 You can then run the container and drop into a shell using `docker run --rm -it --name fuzz -v $(pwd):/src rej696/afl bash` or `make docker-bash`

+### Local Installation
+To use the python tools locally, such as to run the `gsw` tool, ensure you have installed the python dependencies, by creating a python virtual environment. you can do this by running `make emu_install`.

+Before running any commands, activate the virtual environment in your terminal by running `source venv/bin/activate`

 ### STM32 "Flight Software" Application
 To compile the STM32 flight software, you can use the docker container, or install:
 - make